Unified Origin of Dirac Neutrino and Asymmetric Dark Matter Masses via a Dirac-Type Leptogenesis: Leptogenesis and Asymmetric Dark Matter

 A nonzero asymmetry thus requires at least two generations of heavy neutrinos.

-Moreover, the simultaneously generated number asymmetry for the complex scalar $\phi$ is efficiently washed out: $\phi$ rapidly annihilates into the lighter scalar $\eta_I$ via the trilinear scalar interaction $\lambda_{S\phi\eta} v_S \phi^2 \eta^* + {\rm h.c.}$ from the potential $V$ in Eq.~\eqref{eq:V}, as illustrated in Fig.~\ref{fig:phi}.
+Moreover, the simultaneously generated number asymmetry for the complex scalar $\phi$ is efficiently washed out: A pair of $\phi$ rapidly annihilates via the trilinear scalar interaction $\lambda_{S\phi\eta} v_S \phi^2 \eta^* + {\rm h.c.}$ from the potential $V$ in Eq.~\eqref{eq:V}, as illustrated in Fig.~\ref{fig:phi}.
+The processes that violate the $\phi$ number remain in thermal equilibrium throughout the relevant epoch.
+In the relativistic regime $T \simeq m_\phi < v_S$, the $s$-channel annihilation cross section mediated by $\eta_I$ is estimated as